Sarorimah/sarorimah/README.md

 Living in Germany.
 Grew up in Italy.

 A bit about me:
-- 🔭 I’m currently working on improving my Data Analytics and Data science skills.
+- 🔭 Daily I’m improving my Cloud(AWS/Azure), Data Analytics and Data Science skills.
-- 🌱 I’m currently learning Deep-Learning.
+- 🌱 My last projects have been in BigData Analysis using CloudServices, Spark, Databricks and Dashboards.
 - 💬 Ask me about anything.
-- ⚡ I'm currently commiting my previous Projects and works to GitHub.
 - 📫 How to reach me: https://www.linkedin.com/in/m-ez-sorori/
 - ⚡ Fun fact: As a child I dreamed of being a Famous Cook and later I realized I am cooking Data and Code that not only look good but also contain Details.